2026-2027 ERAS Residency Application Guide

 • Dean’s Office Workstation (DWS) is where Designated Dean’s Offices upload medical school transcripts and medical school performance evaluations (MSPEs) in support of the applications submitted through ERAS.

-• Letters of Recommendation Portal (LoRP) is where letters of recommendation authors submit their letters in support of the applicant applying through ERAS.
+• AAMC Letter Writer Portal is the centralized system where letter of recommendation authors submit their letters in support of the applicant applying through ERAS.
+This unified portal streamlines letter submission and improves consistency across applications.

 • Program Director’s Workstation (PDWS) is where training programs receive and review applications and supporting documents.